ZIP Code FAQs

 What is the difference between your ZIP Code data and the free data from the US Census bureau?

 The USPS does not define ZIP Code boundaries.
 It only maintains and releases ZIP Code correspondence information in database format.
-TTG then takes this information provided by the USPS and creates a polygons that represents the geographic area covered by each ZIP Code.
+TTG then takes this information provided by the USPS and creates a polygon that represents the geographic area covered by each ZIP Code.
 The free ZIP Code boundaries provided by the US Census Bureau are not real ZIP Code areas.
 They are referred to as ZIP Code Tabulation Areas or ZCTAs.
 While ZCTAs may be suitable for some applications they are not ZIP Codes and should not be used in place of ZIP Codes.
 Here is a quote from the US Census Bureau web site regarding ZCTAs that defines them and suggests that they are incomplete:

 "ZCTAs are generalized area representations of U.S. Postal Service (USPS) ZIP Code service areas.
 Simply put, each one is built by aggregating the Census 2000 blocks, whose addresses use a given ZIP Code, into a ZCTA which gets that ZIP Code assigned as its ZCTA code.
 They represent the majority USPS five-digit ZIP Code found in a given area.
 For those areas where it is difficult to determine the prevailing five-digit ZIP Code, the higher-level three-digit ZIP Code is used for the ZCTA code."